fredbi/go-experiments/go-openapi/README.md

 The main and most awaited feature is support for OpenAPI v3 (aka OAIv3) or even v4.
 But many Bothans died trying to do so... it is a _huge_ amount of work ahead.
 Few people realize how large it is.
 It requires careful design and planning.
-The difference is that we've 10 years of accumulated feedback and figuring out different designs.
+The difference is that we've 10 years of accumulated feedback and have figured out different designs.

+I've taken a look at [a few existing alternatives](alternatives.md) in the goland space.
+There are a lot of brilliant ideas.
+And also a few failures.
+I am very proud that our work inspired many others.
+But I didn't see any major improvements, especially regarding JSON schema conformance.

 In the sections below, I am giving a more comprehensive analysis.
 Even though OAIv3 is the ultimate goal, it is not the only one and many micro-designs need to be questioned, reviewed, and implemented along the way.